Sathvik-1710/hackathon/README.md

 - **Skill Gap Identification**: Highlight any missing skills needed to reach their career goals.
 - **Learning Recommendations**: Offer tips and resources for skill improvement through ChatGPT.

-### Teacher Module
-- **Learning Chatbot**: Provide a chatbot to help teachers stay updated with recent teaching techniques and technology trends.
-- **Chat History**: Store chat history for teachers to refer back to previous queries and recommendations.

 ## Technical requirements
 Frontend:

 Technologies: HTML, CSS, JavaScript
 Description: Use basic web technologies for a responsive and user-friendly interface.

 Backend:

 Technologies: Node.js, Express